-A savory tart for the Alsace Lorraine region – richer than quiche.
-I expect nothing less from my Alsatian heritage.
+This is a savory tart from the Alsace Lorraine region of France.
+It's richer than your standard quiche; I’d expect nothing less from my Alsatian heritage.
+Use regular white or yellow onions – not sweet.
+The long, slow sautéing of the onions already sweetens them up.
 To gild the lily, cubed bacon can be sprinkled over the tart before baking.
-Adapted from Andre Soltner.

-- 2 onions cut lengthwise and thinly sliced (with mandolin, if possible)
+- 2 yellow or white onions cut lengthwise and thinly sliced crosswise (with mandolin, if possible)

 - 2 Tablespoons butter